 “Banks do not always offer the best exchange rates and often work with several banks, to get your money across.
 This results in inefficient and costly cross-border money transfers.
-At InstaReM we have an innovative P2P model that effects transfers at Zero-Margin FX rates (mid-market rates).
 We also bypass the SWIFT network, which makes the transfers cost-effective and speedier for consumers.
 We only charge a small transfer fee – fair and transparent – that typically varies from 0.25-0.6% of the amount sent.
 GBP, EUR and USD are fast-growing segments for us and we are pleased at the number of new users switching to InstaReM for their transfer needs.
 Recently, we have bettered our pricing even for the USD 7,000 and above transfers, so as to continue to offer both businesses and individuals, the most cost-effective money transfer option.”

 The final report is the outcome of the ACCC’s inquiry into why major companies in Australia, including the big four banks, have been consistently charging higher prices compared to their global peers.